DeverauxDietrich/amazon-clone/README.md

 1. Enter a random email (e.g: 12312@1313.com)
 2. Enter a random password.
-3. click on "Create your Amazon Account".
+3. Click on "Create your Amazon Account".
 4. And you're good to go!

 Please note that this project is not mobile friendly yet.
 I'll look into making it responsive whenever I can.
 For now, I'd recommend viewing this project from an actual desktop browser.